Guides

 attrs.as_dict

-{"count":42, "lorem":"ipsum", "data_good": True}
+{"count":42, "lorem":"ipsum", "data-good": True}

 attrs = HTMLAttrs({"class": "b c a"})